What you choose to eat matters. The food and drink you place into your body as fuel have a direct impact on your overall health and well-being.

 While it can be difficult for some and is not recommended for everyone, fasting may be able to indirectly reduce or eliminate impotence if done correctly.

 - Fasting Can Aid in Blood Sugar Control.
-Research has shown that by participating in fasting, one may improve the amount of control they have over their blood sugar levels.
+Research has shown that by participating in fasting, one may improve the amount of control one have over their blood sugar levels.
 In one study, short-term intermittent fasting significantly reduced blood sugar levels (4).
 In another study, the limitation of calories reduced insulin resistance when done through intermittent fasting or alternate-day-fasting (5).

 Thus, fasting can help protect against impotence that develops due to diabetes.

 - Fasting Can Fight Inflammation & Oxidative Stress.
-While having acute inflammation in the body is good for fighting off infections, chronic inflammation can cause some serious underlying health problems to develop like heart disease, arthritis, and cancer (8).
+While having acute inflammation in the body is good for fighting off infections, chronic inflammation can cause some serious underlying health problems to develop, like heart disease, arthritis, and cancer (8).
 Not only can intermittent fasting decrease inflammatory markers (9), but one study found that fasting can be beneficial in treating multiple sclerosis (10), which is a chronic inflammatory condition that is a risk factor for impotence.

 - Fasting Promotes a Healthy Heart.
 Alternate-day fasting has been shown to reduce levels of bad cholesterol (LDL) as well as blood triglycerides (11).
 It can also lower blood pressure (12) when done under medical supervision for an extended period.
 A healthy heart means you have better blood flow, which is needed to keep impotence at bay.